 ''' <Error> <HTTP> <cent.example.com> <AdminServer> <[STANDBY] ExecuteThread: '5' for queue: 'weblogic.kernel.
-Default (self-tuning)'> <<WLS Kernel>> <>> <> <1360800613441> <BEA-101165> <Could not load user defined filter in web.xml: ServletContext@1761850405[app:agentapp module:agentapp.war path:null spec-version:null] com.sun.identity.agents.filter.AmAgentFilter. java.lang.ClassNotFoundException: com.sun.identity.agents.filter.AmAgentFilter '''
+Default (self-tuning)'> <<WLS Kernel>> <>< <1360800613441> <BEA-101165> <Could not load user defined filter in web.xml: ServletContext@1761850405[app:agentapp module:agentapp.war path:null spec-version:null] com.sun.identity.agents.filter.AmAgentFilter. java.lang.ClassNotFoundException: com.sun.identity.agents.filter.AmAgentFilter '''

 - 8. Start the WebLogic server. - 9.
 Deploy the /path/to/java agents/weblogic agent/etc/agentapp.war agent application in WebLogic. - 10.
-Depending on your configuration, you might need to update additional configuration files.
-See the sample application located under /path/to/java_agents/weblogic_agent/sampleapp for examples. - 11.
 Complete post-installation tasks.
-For more information, see Section 3.4.4, "Post-Installation Tasks". - 12.
-To protect an application in the container, configure the agent filter. - 13.
+For more information, see "Post-Installation Tasks". - 11.
+To protect an application in the container, configure the agent filter. - 12.
 (Optional) If you have a policy configured, you can test your agent installation.
 For example, try to browse to a resource that your agent protects.
 You should be redirected to AM to authenticate, for example, as user demo, password changeit.
 After you authenticate, AM then redirects you back to the resource you tried to access.